 What you Carry Around your Neck can Save your Life?

 Picture Yourself Stranded Alone Somewhere on a Mountain Trail or Cutline.
 What if you had to Survive?
-The Survival Kit on a String is designed to be carried everywhere you go in the Wilderness.
+The Survival Kit on a String is designed to be carried everywhere you go in the Wilderness around your neck.
 It is the 24-Hour a Day 7-Days a Week Survival Kit.
 Always Taking Critical Items can make a Survival Situation Easy instead of Tough.
 A few well chosen items can make a real difference.
 It is useful to see What I Choose to Carry around my Neck and Why I Choose these Particular Items.

 Survival Kit Breakdown and Explanation